dbeckwith/graphs/README.md

 # graphs
-Easily create common types of graphs or your own graphs and this app will give you lots of useful properties about it from graph theory.
+Easily create, edit, and manipulate your own graphs or choose from a selection of common graphs and see lots of useful properties about them.
 Useful for doing any kind of work in graph theory and needing to know certain properties of a graph.

 -----
 # Controls